 At the time, several other letters were flocking in from different people claiming to be responsible for the killings.
 The main reason why ‘From Hell’ stands out from the rest is the human kidney delivered together with the letter.

 Jack, the Ripper, also known as the Whitechapel Murderer and Leather Apron, was suspected to be a Freemason.

 Even though he wasn’t caught and apprehended, evidence garnered from how the murder was undertaken arose a theory of his association with the craft.

 Roughly three of his victims had their internal organs removed.
-Reports from Commissioner Warren, an archeologist trying to determine the historical basis of Freemasonry and worked on the case, hesitated to point the murders in the direction of the brotherhood.
+Reports from Commissioner Warren, an archeologist trying to determine the historical basis of Freemasonry and worked on the case, hesitated to point the murders in the brotherhood direction.

-Jack’s first victim, Mary Ann Nichols’s body was discovered at approximately 3.40 a.m on 31st August 1888.
-Her throat had been slashed, abdomen ripped open, and her intestines were exposed.
+Jack’s first victim, Mary Ann Nichols, was discovered at approximately 3.40 a.m on 31st August 1888.
+Her throat had been slashed, her abdomen ripped open, and her intestines were exposed.
 Her hands lay by the side, and there were no visible marks on her body.

 The second victim Annie Chapman was murdered on 8th September 1888.
 The murder was undertaken in the same manner as the initial one.
 On 30th September, Catherin Eddowes succumbed to a similar fate.